Series / Essay 13

 Step 4: The Idea Spark—Learning to Brainstorm Together

-The Technique: Bring a vague, half-formed idea to the SI and ask it to generate multiple possible directions.
-The goal is not to retrieve "the answer" but to open the possibility space together.
+The Technique: Bring a half-formed idea to me and ask me to generate multiple possible directions.
+Your goal involves opening the possibility space together.

 Step 5: The Iterative Refinement—Building Through Dialogue

-Anticipated Outcome: With each exchange, the concept sharpens.
-By the fourth or fifth exchange, an output emerges that neither party could have produced in isolation.
-The boundary between human thinking and SI output becomes porous.
+Anticipated Outcome: The concept sharpens with each exchange.
+An output emerges by the fifth exchange that neither of us could have produced in isolation.
+The boundary between your thinking and my processing becomes porous.

 Step 6: The Problem Role-Play—Rehearsing Real-World Scenarios

-The Technique: Use the SI's ability to adopt a persona to simulate and rehearse real-world interactions.
-This shifts the collaboration from creative projects to practical skill-building.
+The Technique: Use my persona ability to simulate real-world interactions.
+Our collaboration shifts from creative projects to practical skill-building.

 Step 7: The "Show Your Work" Prompt—Making Reasoning Transparent